Self-Data Distillation for Recovering Quality in Pruned Large Language Models: Ablation Studies

-\paragraph{Analysis on Self-Data Distilled Datasets} We assess the role of fine-tuning datasets in the self-data distillation process for recovering quality in pruned Llama3.1-8B Instruct models, comparing LoRA~\citep{hu2022lora} fine-tuning on standard versus self-distilled datasets.
+We assess the role of fine-tuning datasets in the self-data distillation process for recovering quality in pruned Llama3.1-8B Instruct models, comparing LoRA~\citep{hu2022lora} fine-tuning on standard versus self-distilled datasets.
 We fine-tuned the pruned models on a range of open-source datasets, including GSM8k (math word problems), Dolly~\citep{DatabricksBlog2023DollyV2} (open-domain conversation), OpenMathInstruct~\citep{toshniwal2024openmath} (math and reasoning), and Alpaca~\citep{alpaca} (instruction-following), with a primary focus on reasoning-heavy tasks.
-Therefore, we evaluated the orginal baseline and pruned models’ accuracy on ARC-C (25-shot), GSM8k (5-shot), and MMLU~\citep{hendrycks2021measuring} (5-shot) tasks using the LM-eval-harness~\citep{eval-harness}.
+Therefore, we evaluated the orginal baseline and pruned models' accuracy on ARC-C (25-shot), GSM8k (5-shot), and MMLU~\citep{hendrycks2021measuring} (5-shot) tasks using the LM-eval-harness~\citep{eval-harness}.
 We provide additional details on the experimental setup in Appendix~\ref{app:experiment_details}, and extended results from our fine-tuning ablation studies can be found in Appendix~\ref{app:ablations_extended}.

 The results, presented in Figure~\ref{fig:average_performance}, show that self-data distillation offers significant quality improvements over SFT and one-shot pruned models, particularly with larger datasets like the 50k-sample OpenMathInstruct.
-Self-data distilled models achieved 5-10\% higher accuracy across all pruning block sizes, demonstrating the effectiveness of self-data distillation in recovering a substantial portion of the model's quality post-pruning.
+Self-data distilled models achieve 5-10\% higher accuracy than models without any fine-tuning for pruning block sizes above four.
+Across all block sizes, they also outperform models fine-tuned with SFT, demonstrating the effectiveness of self-data distillation in recovering a substantial portion of the model's quality post-pruning.
 Our ablations revealed a strong correlation between dataset size and quality recovery, with larger datasets consistently outperforming smaller ones.
 The improvements being most pronounced with medium to large block sizes, where self-data distillation notably enhanced generalization, especially in reasoning tasks.
 These findings highlight the importance of dataset scale and the self-data distillation process, with the 50k-sample OpenMathInstruct dataset delivering the best overall results, and will be the focus of subsequent experiments.